Sourcing Stencils for Encaustic Painting

 Found materials such as lace or drywall tape can also work as a stencil.
 Just make sure that whatever you choose can handle the heat.

-How to use a stencil with encaustic medium
+How to use a stencil with encaustic medium in 7 steps

 - If any wax has bled through under the stencil, you can use a scraper tool to clean up the edge.
+If it isn’t perfect relax, a deconstructed look can be awesome.

 Cleaning wax off of your stencils